Jari57/studio-agents/WHITEPAPER.md

 ### 10.1 Program Overview

-**The Come Up** is ARE's flagship mentorship initiative, connecting emerging artists with industry veterans including Whip Montez himself.
+**The Come Up** is Studio Agents's flagship mentorship initiative, connecting emerging artists with industry veterans including Studio Agents himself.

 **Mission:**
 > *"To bridge the gap between raw talent and industry success by providing the guidance, resources, and connections that every artist deserves."*